Swim and surf at some of Japan's most pristine beaches, close to Tokyo

 With miles of beaches, surfable waves, and a laid-back island vibe, it's hard to believe that Kujukuri and Choshi are just a short trip from Tokyo.
 The rugged coastline features cliff-side observation points with endless sea views.
+The area is famous as a surfing venue for the Tokyo 2020 Olympic Games.

 The easiest way to access the area is by car, but there are a train and bus services, taking a little less than two hours from Tokyo.